Glue Cartridges – An Easier Way to Work?

 That is the natural question to ask after deciding that your project can benefit by using cartridge glue to bond stone seams and counter tops.
 But what should you consider when selecting a stone adhesive dispensing system?

 First, it is good to realize that not all glue is the same.
 Additionally, choosing the right glue can make your life easier if your are the one applying it.
 Some stone adhesive is formulated to a “thin” consistency and will “run” when it is dispensed.
 This can cause the person applying the glue to hurry through the process before the glue drips onto the floor.
 These kinds of stone glue may be less expensive, but that alone does not translate to better.
 After all, the glue is supposed to go on the stone not the floor, right?

 In researching available cartridge glue solutions, you will likely come across a variety of choices.
-Among those you will find www.cartridgeglue.com.
-Besides touting itself as offering a great product, this website explains why it is the choice for many professionals who want to stop fighting glue.
-To read more about that click here.
+Among those you will find a whole category of cartridge glue from Tenax.
+Besides offering popular glue products, this website also offers other stone products and is the choice for many professionals who want to stop fighting glue.
 If it makes the work easier for pros, then the novice installer can no doubt enjoy the benefits too.